Quantum many-body states and Green functions of nonequilibrium electron-magnon systems: Localized spin operators vs. their mapping to Holstein-Primakoff bosons: Results and Discussion

-In this Section, we repeat the same analysis as in Sec.~\ref{sec:validity_mm} but with electron--localized-spin interaction turned on within 1D quantum many-body system illustrated in Fig.~\ref{fig:fig1}(b) composed of $N=3$ sites.
-These sites host spin-$\frac{5}{2}$ localized spins interacting with ``half-filled'' ($N_\mathrm{e} = 3$) tight-binding electrons via the $sd$ exchange interaction~\cite{Cooper1967} of strength $J_\mathrm{sd}$ as encoded by Eq.~\eqref{eq:sd_ham}.
+In this Section, we repeat the same analysis as in Sec.~\ref{sec:validity_mm}---but with electron--localized-spin or, equivalently electron-magnon---interaction turned on within 1D quantum many-body system composed of $N=3$ sites [Fig.~\ref{fig:fig1}(b)].
+These sites host spin-$\frac{5}{2}$ localized spins interacting with half-filled ($N_e = 3$) tight-binding electrons via the $sd$ exchange interaction~\cite{Cooper1967} of strength $J_\mathrm{sd}$ as encoded by Eq.~\eqref{eq:sd_ham}.

-At $t=0$, we completely flip the localized spin at site $i=1$ to initiate nonequilibrium dynamics.
-From the viewpoint of HP transformation, this is equivalent to introducing $N_\mathrm{mag} = 5$ HP bosons at site $i=1$, and thus, the initial many-body quantum state is given by
+At $t=0$, we fully flip the localized spin-$\frac{5}{2}$ on site $i=1$ to initiate nonequilibrium dynamics.
+From the viewpoint of HP transformation, this is equivalent to introducing $N_\mathrm{mag} = 5$ HP bosons on site $i=1$, and thus, the initial quantum many-body state is given by

+in the notation of second-quantization formalism.
 Here $\ket{0}$ is the vacuum state of electrons and HP bosons combined.
-Figure~\ref{fig:fig6}(a) with electron--localized-spin interaction turned-off ($J_\mathrm{sd}$ = 0) serves as a reference.
-When electron--localized-spin interaction is turned on (\mbox{$J_\mathrm{sd} = 1$ eV}) in Fig.~\ref{fig:fig6}(b), $S_1^z(t)$ computed exactly vs. using truncated HP transformation follow each other for longer times \mbox{$t \approx 15$ fs} than in Fig.~\ref{fig:fig6}(a).
-This is explained by Fig.~\ref{fig:fig6}(c) which shows that the total number of interacting magnons, given by $\sum_{i=1}^N \bra{\Psi(t)}\hat{n}_i\ket{\Psi(t)}$, is reduced during the time evolution.
-Therefore, this leads to fewer magnon-magnon scattering events which facilitates accurate tracking of nonequilibrium dynamics of localized spin for longer times by truncated HP transformation.
-The lost magnons in Fig.~\ref{fig:fig6}(c) are absorbed by the electronic subsystem and mediate transfer of spin angular momentum between the two subsystems, in accord with the conservation of total $z$-spin shown in Eq.~\eqref{eq:sz_sym}.
+Figure~\ref{fig:fig6}(a) with $J_\mathrm{sd}$ = 0 serves as a reference.
+When electron-magnon interaction is turned on (\mbox{$J_\mathrm{sd} = 1$ eV}) in Fig.~\ref{fig:fig6}(b), $\langle \hat{S}_1^z\rangle (t)$ computed by truncated HP transformation follows the exact result for longer times \mbox{$t \lesssim 15$ fs} than in Fig.~\ref{fig:fig6}(a).
+This is explained by Fig.~\ref{fig:fig6}(c) which shows that the total number of magnons as a function of time, $N_\mathrm{mag}(t) = \sum_{i=1}^N \bra{\Psi(t)}\hat{n}_i\ket{\Psi(t)}$, is reduced in the course of quantum time evolution.
+Therefore, this leads to fewer magnon-magnon scattering events which facilitates accurate tracking over longer time intervals of nonequilibrium dynamics of localized spins by truncated HP transformation, in accord with Fig.~\ref{fig:fig5}.
+The lost magnons in Fig.~\ref{fig:fig6}(c) are absorbed by the electronic subsystem and mediate transfer of spin angular momentum between the subsystems of electrons and localized spins, while the total $z$-spin remains conserved [Eq.~\eqref{eq:sz_sym}].